mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 header-img: "img/post-bg-04.jpg"
 ---

-<em><strong>This post is still very much a work in progress; in particular, its concrete practically is yet to be seen from implementation experiments.</strong></em>
+<em><strong>This post is still a work in progress; in particular, its concrete practically is yet to be seen from implementation experiments.</strong></em>

 <em><strong>TL;DR:</strong> in this blog post we take a typical CNN deep learning model and go through a series of steps that enable both training and prediction to instead be done on encrypted data.</em>

-Using deep learning to analysis images through [convolutional neural networks](http://cs231n.github.io/convolutional-networks/) (CNNs) has gained enormous popularity over the last few years due to their success in out-performing many other approaches on this and related tasks.
+Using deep learning to analysis images through [convolutional neural networks](http://cs231n.github.io/) (CNNs) has gained enormous popularity over the last few years due to their success in out-performing many other approaches on this and related tasks.

 One recent application took the form of [skin cancer detection](http://www.nature.com/nature/journal/v542/n7639/full/nature21056.html), where anyone can quickly take a photo of a skin lesions using a mobile phone app and have it analysed with "performance on par with [..] experts" (see the [associated video](https://www.youtube.com/watch?v=toK1OSLep3s) for a demo).
 Having access to a large set of clinical photos played a key part in training this model -- a data set that could be considered sensitive.